 There’s no dedicated PS Plus app.
 Instead, there’s a PS Plus screen within the PlayStation app.
 In the PlayStation app, you can click on the PS Store tab at the bottom.
 Then, when you see the navigational headings at the top (Latest, Collections, etc.), swipe right and click on Subscriptions.

 This will take you to where you can see which games are included for the month.
 You can add them to your library directly from your phone.
-If you have it enabled and your PlayStation console is turned on, you can even download the games to your console from your phone.
+If you have it enabled and your PlayStation console is turned on, you can even download the games from your phone.

-On this screen, you can also browse the games you can pre-order and see discounts available for PS Plus subscribers.
+You can also browse the games you can pre-order on this screen and see discounts available for PS Plus subscribers.

 PlayStation Plus alternatives